 As a lawyer in the digital business world, I see every day that technology innovates far faster than the law can keep pace.
 Companies of all shapes and sizes – from startups to corporate giants, from new disruptors to old guard institutions, from local shops to global conglomerates – want to win new business by using digital innovations.
 As a result, lawyers like me are routinely asked to bless a new digital business plan or action as “legal.”
 Providing such certainty can be difficult, if not impossible.
 For any business to succeed in digital environments, the key is finding the right balance of risk and reward.
+This is why data validation is of upmost importance to make sure the data is in compliance and of use to your business too.

 Breaking through risk does not mean breaking the law.
 As a lawyer, I have great respect for law and ethics, and believe all businesses should as well.
 But many laws were written well before the digital age, and technology will always move faster than law.
 So the legal system cannot fully predict how statutes, judicial thinking, regulators, and case precedent will apply to new technologies and business models.
 While all companies face risk, those who operate in the digital world face the added uncertainty of working in uncharted (or certainly, less charted) legal territory.